AlinaBrode/am_lang/docs/plans.md

 * fix error in article "It's impossible to pronounce".
 Review for similar.
 * put on site Alina and Arseniy "hello!" intruduction
 * in alphabet trainer somehow make it obvious that you are to click on uppercase letter
+* put the information and link to our channel in instagram